 Futurists Mayakovsky and Kruchenykh in their book “A Slap in the Face of Public Taste” even went so far to say that classical writers Pushkin, Dostoevsky, and Tolstoy should be thrown off of a steam ship because of the differences in social context.
 These innate differences between the Silver Age and Golden Age eras directly show the aesthetic differences in the art that they produced.

 As political unrest and dramatic changes in culture and art coincided, the Silver Age was born.
 Two significant cornerstones in this artistic phenomenon were symbolism and the avant-garde movement.
 Following the realist classics of the 19th century, symbolism strayed from classical Russian literature in art in the sense that it searched for a higher truth in events and was focused more on metaphysical aspects of life rather than current events.
 Avant-garde shares a commonality with the classics in that both movements narrowed in on social issues, however avant-garde took this preoccupation a step further with their Bolshevik political affiliation and steps toward complete social transformation.
 The art and literature that was produced during the Silver Age and its relationship with the classics of the Golden Age can be seen as a complete reflection of the political and cultural themes of their respective eras.
+The era in Russian art that followed the Silver Age is known as Socialist Realism, which was a response to the abstract art of the Silver Age and forced artists to create art for the average Soviet person.

 Head over to the Language & Travel Shop to check out my favorite goodies I use for learning Russian and traveling!
 I've compiled all my favorite products I use when #onthebloc so that you can benefit from them when you travel abroad.
 Help yourself prepare and support this blog at the same time :) Счастливого пути!